lorc/stm32f1/README.md

 STM32-Template
 ==============

-A Build template for projects using the stm32vl discovery board, CodeSourcery gnu toolchain, and the STM32F10x Standard Peripheral Library.
+A Build template for projects using the stm32f103c8 IC, GNU toolchain, and the STM32Cube HAL drivers.

+Project uses newest HAL drivers instead of old Peripheral Drivers Library.
+CMAKE used as build system.
+It simplifies adding new files and also make project more modular.
+Just checkout Libs/ folder!

+Template can be easily adapted to other STM32F10x series chips.
+You will need only linker script for your chip.
+This script can be taken from STM32Cube package.

+By default, it compiles simple Blinky projects that blinks LED connected to PC13 pin.

 To test:

-   (1) install the toolchain and libarary.
+   (1) install the toolchain
-   (2) change the TOOLROOT and LIBROOT paths in Makefile.common (3) cd to Demo
-   (4) type make

-To create new projects

-   (1) clone the Demo directory (name the directory appropriately) (2) change TEMPLATEROOT in the cloned makefile to point to the
-       template directory
-   (3) modify as needed, adding any needed library objects to the OBJ
-       list in the Makefile
+   (2) execute ./configure script.
+It will create directory 'build' (3) type 'make Demo.bin' to get .bin file ready to flashing

+Feel free to adapt it to your projects!